kyakan/WFGit/README.md

 The basic workflow as two branch where we put develop stage and master (read as release) stage.

-Every modificatio was made using a separate temporary branch called feature-NAME, where design the new feature to add.
+Every modification was made using a separate temporary branch called feature-NAME, where design the new feature to add.
 When finished a feature can be put in the develop branch.

-Every new release will be opened a new temporary branch called release-XX, this release branch will be used for adding the last modification before release, at the end the branch will be merge in the develop and master branch
+Every new release open a new temporary branch called release-XX, this release branch will be used for adding the last modification before release, at the end the branch will be merge in the develop and master branch